 Through this frontline legal representation, Asylum Aid is able to gather information on Home Office decision-making practices.
 Enabling us to drive policy and practice change through the Home Office building on the constructive channels of communication developed during our long history of work in this area.
-We are members of the Home Office Project Board tasked with advising on the design of the new procedure and making it safer for vulnerable people.

 We work to ensure that stateless people receive the protection they need.
 Working concurrently alongside our legal work, we develop accessible legal and policy tools and we provide training to lawyers and non-legal specialists to increase the number of individuals who can get the support they need to take Statelessness claims forward.